 Companies with unlimited liability are taxed according to their business structure.
 Sole traders pay income tax on their profits.
-Sole traders in the UK also pay National Insurance contributions on the profits they make.
+Sole traders in Australia also pay workers compensation insurance and superannuation.
 Similarly, partners are taxed on their individual share of the profits for each financial year.

 Should I choose a limited or unlimited liability business structure?

 If you’re looking for a simpler life with less paperwork, an unlimited liability company may be more appealing.
 This means annual accounts and financial reports do not need to be prepared and shared with the public.